Woman dies after explosion at gender reveal party

 The Marion County Sheriff’s office says the explosion happened at a home in central Iowa around 4 p.m.
 Saturday during a party to announce the gender of a baby a couple is expecting.

 Deputies arrived at the home in Knoxville to find a 56-year-old woman dead.
-Knoxville is about 40 miles southeast of Des Moines.
+Knoxville is about 40 miles (64.37 kilometers) southeast of Des Moines.

 Investigators determined that an explosion during the gender reveal announcement caused the woman’s death.